Back in the day, VW's were everywhere and finding a decent used one for sale was no

 considering has a ripped and torn sliding sunroof, that's not really too much of a negative

-as long as all of the sunroof hardware is still intact and in good condition.
+hardware is still intact and in good condition.

-7. Fixing Rust On A Volkswagen
+7. Fixing Rust On A Classic Volkswagen

-Rust is the big thing you really need to worry about.
+big thing you really need to worry about.
 Almost every vintage VW

 you look at is going to have rust somewhere.